 Does the vaccine protect me against all the variants of the COVID-19 virus?

-The current data suggests that the vaccines currently available in the United States should work against variants of the COVID-19 virus.
-The CDC is not sure if the vaccines will be less effective against some variants.
-They will continue to monitor the situation and release more information as it becomes available.
+The data suggests that the vaccines currently available in the United States are effective protection against current variants of the COVID-19 virus, including the Delta variant.
+As new variants develop, the CDC will continue to monitor the situation and release more information as it becomes available.